Cheramona

 Keeping things as DIY as possible Cherry tells us they keep almost every detail of the release as hands on as possible.
 “I mixed it all in my bedroom, which I’d never done before.
 It was really fun!
 I felt like I learned a new skill or two while doing it, although I also learned I hate mastering, so I asked Nathaniel to do it and he basically saved this project.”

 Ramona's Lonely EP is coming out on cassette through Hunk Of Plastic Records on (????).
-In the meantime waiting for that drop be sure to catch them live at The Audio Lounge this December 5th with some excellent shoegaze bands and catch the Cheramona acoustic set this upcoming November 24th in Glasgow at the Beech Avenue Social Club.
-Be sure to also follow their bandcamp linked below to check their tunes and stay locked in for the bands upcoming release in 2026!
+In the meantime, be sure to catch them live at The Audio Lounge December 5, 2025 alongside some excellent shoegaze bands.
+You can also catch the Cheramona acoustic set this upcoming November 24, 2025, in Glasgow at the Beech Avenue Social Club.
+Be sure to follow their bandcamp linked below to check their tunes and stay locked in for the bands upcoming release in 2026!

 Cheramona is Cherry Brennan on guitar and vocals, Heather Cook on bass, and Matthew Duncan on the drums.